NuriddinovMA/ABCE/README.md

 be correlated with external standard.
 This standard (.badGraph format) should reflect chromatin state, i.e. represent GC-content, gene density or transcriptional activity.
 See [parameters optimization](#params) and [usage notes](#use_notes) for details.

-The resulting file will contain desired PC1 vector: *your_enhanced_matrix.framed.eig.bedGraph*
+The resulting file will contain desired PC1 vector: *your_enhanced_matrix.framed.pc1.eig.bedGraph*

 ## <a name="params"></a> Parameters optimization